jingyi-xiang/jingyi-xiang.github.io/_pages/research.md

 * Implemented the [Copy-Paste Augmentation method](https://openaccess.thecvf.com/content/CVPR2021/papers/Ghiasi_Simple_Copy-Paste_Is_a_Strong_Data_Augmentation_Method_for_Instance_CVPR_2021_paper.pdf) in an automated dataset generation process to scale the amount of available training data and to eliminate the time-consuming process of manual image annotation.
 * Identified, implemented, and evaluated two state-of-the-art deformable linear object instance segmentation algorithms ([Ariadne](https://link.springer.com/chapter/10.1007/978-3-030-20890-5_42) and [Ariadne+](https://ieeexplore.ieee.org/abstract/document/9721686)).
 * Used the instance segmentation masks output from Mask R-CNN to segment featureless point clouds in stereo depth imagery.
+* Presented our deformable linear object instance segementation results with an [extended abstract](https://jingyi-xiang.github.io/assets/pdf/wire_segmentation.pdf) at the IEEE International Conference on Robotics and Automation (ICRA) Workshop on Representing and Manipulating Deformable Objects.
 * Presented a [poster](https://jingyi-xiang.github.io/assets/pdf/poster_urs22.pdf) at the 2022 UIUC Undergraduate Research Symposium.

 ##### <u>Highlights